nd-nuclear-theory/mcscript-ncci/INSTALL.md

   Set up the package in your `PYTHONPATH` by running `pip`:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  % python3 -m pip install --user --editable .
+  % python3 -m pip install --user .
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Note that the `.` here means to install the Python package defined by the code in the current directory.
+If you are actively developing `mcscript.ncci` itself, you may also want to pass the `--editable` flag to `pip`.
+(However, if you encounter errors such as `ModuleNotFoundError: No module named 'mcscript.ncci'`, try installing without the `--editable` flag.)

   This will ***fail*** if you have not already installed `mcscript`.
 If this happens, go back and ensure that `mcscript` has been installed successfully.